-As of March 31, 2015, BNY Mellon had sold commercial mortgage loans it had originated into one third-party issued commercial mortgage-backed securities transaction, in respect of which we served as the "sponsor" for SEC purposes.
-We are also exposed to securitization products as a result of either purchasing securitizations originated by others into our investment portfolio, as a derivatives counterparty to securitization transactions, or through extending credit to Special Purpose Vehicles ("SPVs") or non-operating companies defined as securitization exposures under the Capital Rules.
-The exposure amount and RWA for securitization exposures found in the banking book, and noncovered positions from the trading book are calculated in accordance with the Capital Rules hierarchy of approaches.
-At March 31, 2015, BNY Mellon was primarily utilizing Simplified Supervisory Formula Approach ("SSFA").
-Currently we do not hedge our securitization portfolio.
+As of Sept.
+30, 2015, BNY Mellon had sold commercial mortgage loans it had originated into three third-party issued commercial mortgage-backed securities transactions, in respect of which we served as the "sponsor" for SEC purposes.
+We are also exposed to securitization products as a result of either purchasing securitizations originated by others into our investment portfolio, as a derivative counterparty to securitization transactions, or through extending credit to special purpose vehicles or non-operating companies defined as securitization exposures under the U.S. capital rules.
+The exposure amount and RWA for securitization exposures found in the banking book, and non-covered positions from the trading book are calculated in accordance with the U.S. capital rules hierarchy of approaches.
+At Sept.
+30, 2015, BNY Mellon was primarily utilizing the Simplified Supervisory Formula Approach ("SSFA").
+Currently, we do not hedge our securitization portfolio.